Trooper Douglas M. 'Doug' Bailey

 Nov. ?
 Now on Liberty ship "Anson Jones” headed for Naples I think?
 Bunch of British engineers on board.

 Nov.
 26, had turkey for dinner today on board Liberty ship "Anson Jones".
-Now anchored in harbour of Augusta, Sicily same place we left from quite some time ago to go back to Africa.
+Now anchored in harbor of Augusta, Sicily same place we left from quite some time ago to go back to Africa.
 On guard tonight.

 Nov.
 27, we had pulled into Augusta to wait until dark, and then make dash through the straits of Messina.
 Convoy was raided going through straits yesterday, lots of British troops on hoard.